findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

 But the CredDefID brings us some problems:
 1. How we find a correct CredDefID when it's needed?
-1. How about fully symmetric case when every one can be a issuer, a holder, and a verifier same time.
-In these uses case everyone can issue a credentials, and everyone can receive proofs of them.
-For example, we have a use case where a seller (any body in a market place) wants to issue a receipt of the transaction.
+1. How about fully symmetric cases when everyone can be a issuer, a holder, and a verifier same time.
+In these uses cases everyone can issue a credentials, and everyone can receive proofs of them.
+For example, we have a use case where a seller (anybody in a market place) wants to issue a receipt of the transaction.

 There are other problems, but all of the rest are based on the same core problem.

 We'll solve the problem number 2 by using a notary type services.
 We start with one service and we have made a reference chatbot implementation to issue credentials behalf of a logical issuer, aka seller.
-We also have implement our version of a *public* DID.
+We also have implemented our version of a *public* DID.
 With these tools we have been able to solve the problem quite elegantly.